NVIDIA/DCGM/docs/contributing.md

 # Merging Changes and Release
 DCGM follows semver best practices, so the nature of the change will determine whether it is released in a major, minor, or patch release.
 A total of two minor releases are typically made per year, and some years one of those is replaced with a major release.
 Patch releases happen much more frequently.
 As a result, bug fixes are likely to be released quickly, and more complicated changes will have to fit into a release cycle for their target release.

-Please note: we are currently snapshotting DCGM code for the public repo, so changes that are submitted will be merged first there and then become visible in the public repo later.
-At the time they are accepted, we should still be able to communicate a targeted release for the merge.

 ## Conditions that Can Cause a Change to Not Be Accepted
  - Inadequate testing / test regressions: all submissions must pass existing tests and include adequate testing coverage and functionality before they can be accepted.